datacarpentry/OpenRefine-ecology-lesson/episodes/01-working-with-openrefine.md

 1. Let us suppose we want to split the `scientificName` column into separate columns for genus and for species.
 2. Click the down arrow at the top of the `scientificName` column.
-Choose `Edit Column` > `Split into several columns...`
+Choose `Edit column` > `Split into several columns...`

     ![OpenRefine Edit Column menu](../fig/OREditColumnMenu.png)